 - Contract length: Summer Job

-Your normal hours of work are 48 per week over a five and a half day week.
-You may be required to work additional hours when requested to meet the needs of the school.
-This position involves working weekends and other unsocial hours.
+Your normal hours of work are 48 per week over a six day week with a 60 minute unpaid break each day.
+You may be required to work additional hours when requested to meet the needs of the business.
+This position involves working at weekends and other unsocial hours.

-- To assist the Leisure Manager in coordinating airport transfers to and from the summer school.
+- To assist line manager in co-ordinating airport transfers to and from the school.

-- To assist the Leisure Manager in the allocation of staff to the excursion and transport program.
+- To assist line manager in the allocation of staff to the Excursion programme.

-- To actively encourage students to take a full part in the leisure program.
+- To actively encourage students to fully take part in the excursions programme.